What is infective endocarditis?

 How do people contract infective endocarditis?

-The infection is caused by bacteria introduced into the blood stream, usually through normal activity such as tooth brushing which causes minor injury to the lining of the mouth or gums.
+The infection can be caused by bacteria introduced into the blood stream, usually through normal activity such as tooth brushing which causes minor injury to the lining of the mouth or gums.
 These bacteria can lodge on heart valves and cause infection of the endocardium.
+One study found that people with poor dental health or who bleed during tooth brushing had a higher risk of developing bacteria in the blood (bacteremia).

 Why does endocarditis pose a threat to the heart valves?

 The heart valves are not supplied directly with blood.
-Therefore, the body’s immunity response system, such as the infection-fighting white blood cells, cannot directly reach the valves through the bloodstream.
-If bacteria begins to grow on the valves, it is difficult to fight the infection, whether through the body’s own immune system or through medications that rely on the blood system for delivery.
+Therefore, the body’s immune response system, such as the infection-fighting white blood cells, cannot directly reach the valves through the bloodstream.
+If bacteria begins to grow on the valves (this occurs most often in people with already diseased heart valves), it is difficult to fight the infection, whether through the body’s own immune system or through medications that rely on the blood system for delivery.

 Who is at risk for infective endocarditis?